Oneida, Ohio

 Oneida is an unincorporated community in Carroll County, in the U.S. state of Ohio.

 History

-Onedia sprang up around 1840 when a mill was built at that point.
+Oneida sprang up around 1840 when a mill was built at that point.
 The community takes its name from Oneida County, New York, the native home of the mill's proprietor.
 A post office called Oneida Mills was established in 1851, the name was changed to Oneida in 1899, and the post office closed in 1918.

 The Patrick Hull House in Oneida is listed on the National Register of Historic Places.